Why Serbia?

 Types of Serbia Work Permits

 Serbia provides four distinct permit categories governed by the Law on Employment of Foreigners.
+Our team identifies and applies for the correct category on your behalf.

 Personal Work Permit